JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 Wilden.herbals meets / Interview with Libreria Gogogl&Company

-We interview Dani, the heart behind the Gogol bookshop project, a space for independent culture, where time stands still.
+We interview Dani, the heart behind the Gogol bookstore project, an independent culture space where time stands still.

-Gogol&Company is an independent bookshop where one can spend time reading, thinking and giving free rein to one’s creativity without being disturbed.
+Gogol&Company is an independent bookstore where one can spend time reading, thinking, giving free rein to creativity without being disturbed.
 The selection of books is carefully curated by their booksellers, as is the relationship with each publisher.

-Gogol organises literary and musical events, writing courses, literature, publishing training and cultural proposals that reflect this.
-They also offer a dedicated co-working space for those who want to work on their own projects in freedom.
+Gogol organizes literary and musical events, courses in writing, literature, publishing training and cultural proposals that can reflect them.
+They also offer a dedicated co-working space for those who want to work on their projects in freedom.

-The bookshop project was born out of the desire to build a social cultural stronghold, a new way, when we opened 15 years ago, of doing bookshops, trying to propose the code of permanence: being able to let people stay here.
-It was a historical moment in which there was not much of this offer; there was no co-working, there was not yet this need for a physical space to stay, so when a space was proposed where you could stay, where you could stay and read a book, where you and I could chat over a cup of tea without the hassle of a receipt: that stuff worked quite well.
+The bookstore project was born from the desire to build a cultural social garrison, of a new way, when we opened 15 years ago, of doing bookstores, trying to propose the code of permanence: being able to make people stop here.
+It was a time in history when there wasn’t much of this offering; there wasn’t co-working, there wasn’t yet this need for a physical space to stay in, so when a space was proposed where you could stop by, where you could stay and read a book, where you and I could chat over a cup of tea without the hassle of the tax receipt: that stuff there worked quite well.
 Within the stay we were allowed to do our work, particularly for me, that of telling the stories I had read.

-What is your favourite aspect of running a bookshop?
+What is your favorite aspect of managing a library?

-My job in a bookshop is not about being smarter, but about being able to experiment and then tell the next person about it.
-My school career was tremendous, I am far from being extremely knowledgeable, so this has led me to be curious, always looking for and discovering new things.
+My job in the bookstore is not about being smarter as much as it is about being able to experiment and then tell the next person about it.
+My school career has been tremendous, I am far from extremely well prepared, so this has led me to be curious, to always seek and discover new things.

-Some time ago, a university research on hybrid spaces identified us as an area, a space where there were analogue influencers: this is because I drink Wilden and I tell it as a project and a product that I really liked and that I therefore recommend; like I recommend people to use vegetable milk instead of animal milk or to eat less meat and more fruit and vegetables.
+Some time ago, a university research on hybrid spaces identified us as an area, a space where there were analog influencers: that’s because I drink Wilden and I tell it as a project and a product that I really liked and so I recommend it; like I recommend people to use plant milk instead of animal milk or to eat less meat and more fruits and vegetables.
 This also works perfectly with the literature we read.
-So that’s what I like the most, to have a space where we can compare, advise on topics and things that I particularly liked and that were good for me.
+So that’s the aspect that I like the most, to have a space where we can compare, advise on topics and things that I particularly liked and that were good for me.

-The theme of ‘Healthy and Wild’ is very much my own and ours.
-Today, we have gone from being devourers of sausage sandwiches and craft beer to being a much more conscious experience.
-We have almost all become vegetarians or vegans, many of us have stopped drinking alcohol: it is the part of the balance between the physical body and the subtle body, between what was once a physical and spiritual wellbeing that now marks us out in an overbearing way: that is, our quest goes towards a new goal, that of being healthy.
-We started drinking a lot of herbal teas, and in approaching this world we discovered Wilden, which has also become an important word for us when presenting our gastronomic and literary offerings.
+The theme of “Healthy and Wild” belongs to me and to us very much.
+The end point of our experience of place today, from devouring sausage sandwiches and craft beer has instead come to be an extremely more conscious experience.
+We have almost all become vegetarians or vegans, many of us have stopped drinking alcohol: it is the part of the balance between the physical body and the subtle body, between what was a physical and spiritual well-being now overbearingly distinguishes us: that is, our quest goes toward a new goal, that of being healthy.
+We started drinking a lot of herbal teas, and in approaching this world we discovered Wilden, which has also become an important word for us when we present our proposal both gastronomic and literary.

-While Wild is another part that has always characterised our way of life.
-This has always been identified as a punk bookshop, perhaps because our cultural background was very close to that kind of values.
-Wild is reminiscent of an area in which I am very interested – I remember reading “The Instance of Morin”, a philosopher who invited us to rediscover the connection with a devastated earth, to rediscover the balance between the earth that welcomes us and allows us to live, and our body, our biological machine.
-Wild represents rootedness with the earth, rediscovering those paths where we can best express ourselves, which are naturally those linked to the environment that surrounds us.
-These ideas have led us to share common values with Wilden: that’s why we have been very happy with your narrative, both ideals and products.
-Wilden belongs to us as a manifesto of values and is therefore easy to narrate.
+While Selvaggi is another part that has always marked our way of conducting ourselves in life.
+This has always been identified as a punk bookstore, perhaps because our cultural background was very close to those kinds of values.
+Selvaggio is reminiscent of an area in which I am very interested – I remember reading “Morin’s Instance,” a philosopher who called for reconnecting with a devastated earth, for rediscovering the balance between the earth that welcomes us and allows us to live, and our body, our biological machine.
+Wild represents rootedness with the earth, rediscovering what are the paths where we best express ourselves, which are of course those related to the environment around us.
+These ideas have led us to have common value points with Wilden-that’s why we have been very comfortable with your narrative, both of the ideals and the products.
+Wilden belongs to us as a value manifesto and that therefore, is easy for us to tell.

 Is there a book you would associate with Wilden?